sascommunities/sas-global-forum-2020/papers/4602-2020-Heda/README.md

 - The first 90 cycles are used within SAS Viya for creating a stability monitoring model
 - Cycles 150 through 494 are streamed to ESP that contains the stability monitoring model.

-Both the training data set for creating the stability monitoring model and the ESP data set to stream and score can be found in the Data folder in this Gitlab repository.
-Note that the data set online does not have column names associated with it.
+The training and test data sets can be obtained at the link below for the PHM 2008 Turbofan Dataset Challenge.
+Note that the data set does not have column names associated with it.
 This is obtained using the publication **Damage Propagation Modeling for Aircraft Engines**, Table 2.

 | **Reference**                                                |
 | ------------------------------------------------------------ |